 Initialize(

 app,

 authenticate=lambda: True,

 store_refresh_token=store_refresh_token)

 '''

-Warning: \ This parameter is not required.
-However, if you decide to enable refresh tokens (by setting SANIC\JWT\REFRESH\TOKEN\ENABLED=True) then the application will raise a RefreshTokenNotImplemented exception if you forget to implement this.
+Warning: This parameter is not required.
+However, if you decide to enable refresh tokens (by setting refresh_token_enabled=True in your configurations) then the application will raise a RefreshTokenNotImplemented exception if you forget to implement this.